 BAMUM Leather-Covered Pouvoir-Surrender Figure (Tam Mayoh-Mabouo — Pre-Audience Authority-Deposit)

-An incredibly powerful, complex wooden sculpture completely tightly covered in dark animal leather.
+A complex wooden sculpture tightly covered in dark animal leather.
 It features a standing chieftain figure with a massive, lidded bowl forming his midsection.
 A smaller, crouching warrior figure acts as a caryatid supporting the bowl from below.

 1. Aesthetic Style and Skin-Covered Monumentality

-This object from the Tam Mayoh/Mabouo Chiefdom is a staggering aesthetic achievement.
-It fuses the monumental, structural complexity of Bamum carving with the uncanny skin-covering technique (typically associated with the Cross-River region — compare objects 241-242 from Kouoboum).
+This object, associated with the Tam Mayoh/Mabouo Chiefdom, exhibits a notable aesthetic fusion.
+It combines the structural complexity of Bamum carving with the skin-covering technique (typically associated with the Cross-River region — compare objects 241-242 from Kouoboum).
 The wet animal hide was stretched over the elaborate, multi-tiered carving — including the chief, the massive bowl, and the supporting warrior below.
-As it dried, it shrank into the deep crevices, creating a dark, fleshy, intimidating visual presence.
-As Hornek explicitly confirms, the chieftain's hood and necklace identify the supreme rank of the primary figure.
+As it dried, it shrank into the deep crevices, creating a dark, textured visual presence.
+As Hornek notes, the chieftain's hood and necklace are consistent with the supreme rank of the primary figure.

 2. Ritual Function and the Surrender of Pouvoir

-As Hornek extensively documents — and this is one of the most sophisticated psychological-political mechanisms in the collection — this object stood directly in front of the premises of the clan chief.
+As Hornek documents—reflecting a complex psychological-political mechanism—this object is recorded as having stood directly in front of the premises of the clan chief.
 Hornek's verbatim mechanism:

 "Anyone who visited him — voluntarily or summoned — had to symbolically put their authority into the bowl, in order to step in front of the chief as 'powerless'.
 The powerful chief could now deal with the 'powerless subject' arbitrarily.
 After completion of the 'audience' the powerless got their power, their pouvoir, back from within the bowl.
 In order to avoid this 'game' of losing power, many tribesmen refrain from voluntarily visiting the chief."

 The crouching warrior figure below the lid-bowl, as Hornek notes, "observes each visitor submitting to this ritual."
-This makes the object simultaneously: (1) physical gatekeeper, (2) psychological-submission instrument, (3) supernatural witness via the warrior-figure-as-eye-of-the-chief.
-Compare objects 161-162 (Bamileke "pierre pacte" — power-deposit-and-reclaim stones) for parallel mechanism.
+This suggests the object functioned as: (1) a physical gatekeeper, (2) an instrument of psychological submission, (3) a supernatural witness via the warrior-figure-as-eye-of-the-chief.
+Compare objects 161-162 (Bamileke "pierre pacte" — power-deposit-and-reclaim stones) for a parallel mechanism.

-The physical condition of the leather covering perfectly authenticates its age and intense ritual use.
+The physical condition of the leather covering is consistent with age and ritual use.
 The skin has cured and hardened into a deep, blackened crust.
-The edges of the lid and the rim of the bowl show extreme, smoothed friction wear and minor tearing, proving it was constantly opened and closed by hundreds of anxious visitors over decades.
-The underlying wood and the crouching warrior figure exhibit the dry, historic patina of an object kept just outside a traditional palace structure.
+The edges of the lid and the rim of the bowl show smoothed friction wear and minor tearing, suggesting it was repeatedly opened and closed over a long period.
+The underlying wood and the crouching warrior figure exhibit a dry patina compatible with an object kept just outside a traditional palace structure.

 Summary

-This skin-covered vessel is a masterpiece of psychological warfare and Grassfields statecraft.
-By forcing visitors to physically surrender their power into its fleshy bowl, it served as the ultimate gatekeeper of the Mabouo chieftain's absolute authority.
+This skin-covered vessel is a significant example of Grassfields statecraft.
+By reportedly requiring visitors to physically surrender their power into its bowl, it served as a gatekeeper of the Mabouo chieftain's authority.